-Services like Bright Past exist to repair that sort of damage to your reputation, but the associated cost and time can be a heavy burden.
+Internet reputation management services exist to repair that sort of damage to your reputation, but the associated cost and time can be a heavy burden.
 It’s much easier to maintain a positive, constant online presence.
 Twitter, Facebook, and Instagram have all become ‘normal’ things, in today’s society, and firmly planting yourself in social media is free, and generally easy.

 Even if you don’t think keeping up with social media is in your wheelhouse, it’s pretty easy; posts about upcoming events, specials or deals, or even just pictures of you or products can all have a positive impact on your reputation.
 Skipping these simple steps can leave you or your business as a ‘sitting duck’, leaving negative comments or reviews to take over the search results.

 What could be worse, however, is letting pride get the best of you.
 The only thing that could be worse than no presence in the virtual world, is a bad presence.
 Carefully wording any social media posts is a definite must, and keeping it pertinent to you or your business is essential – try to avoid ‘feeding the trolls’, as well.
 Just because someone tweets an insult at you doesn’t mean you have to engage.
 If you’ve ever stumbled across people arguing in a comments section, or thirty odd tweets of people just throwing insults at one another, you can understand how childish and petty it looks.